 I got a lot out of the course – both personally and professionally.

 Joyce, our trainer, was down-to-earth, knowledgeable, friendly, funny and approachable.
 She really helped people to connect, build rapport and open up over the two days of training through group activities, role plays, videos and stimulating discussions.
 The course materials were thorough whilst being easy to follow and understand, and are a great take-home resource for future reference.

 With some serious topics to cover, it was done openly and respectfully, whilst also being considerate of everyone’s own personal journeys and energy levels.
 We had been warned both in advance and throughout the course that it would be exhausting and that we would need to practice some self-care both throughout and outside of the course, which was a welcome and needed reminder for many of us juggling busy lives.

-Although absolutely exhausted from the two-day course, I also felt refreshed from attending a course whereby everyone who was in attendance was there to genuinely learn and talk openly about mental health and mental illness.
-This in itself was enlightening and such a positive sign for mental health awareness.
+Although exhausted from the two-day course, I also felt refreshed and enlivened from attending a course where everyone in attendance was there to genuinely learn and talk openly about mental health and mental illness.
+This was enlightening and such a positive sign for mental health awareness.

 I highly recommend that everyone complete this training.
 I mean, if someone with 25 years of lived and learned experience with mental illness can learn more about mental health and mental illness, then we all can!

-Check our MFWA’s website for the training courses and workshops available near you.
+Check our MIFWA’s upcoming training courses and workshops near you.